 Also nearby are the more established master-planned communities like El Dorado and Elkhorn.
-Both are built-out with convenient shopping, medical, offices, libraries, and amenities.
+Both areas are filled in with commercial properties – convenient shopping, medical, offices, libraries, and amenities.
 You only have to leave NLV these days to go to a VGK or Raiders game.

 Resale Homes and Foreclosures In N. Las Vegas

-It’s true that hotel and casino employees and related industries have taken a big hit in 2020.
-Many employees of these businesses call N. Las Vegas, home.
-Currently, there is a lot of housing demand from out-of-state buyers.
-Most people have equity in their homes so forbearance has helped.
+Hotel and casino employees and the related industries indeed took a big hit in 2020.
+Many employees of these businesses call N. Las Vegas home.
+The good news is that currently, the city has bounced back, and for anyone struggling, there is a big housing demand from out-of-state buyers.

 The N. Las Vegas Home Market